 26 Amazing Books by LGBTQ+ Authors You Should Add to Your Bookshelf

-With the 51st anniversary of the Stonewall Riots coming up on June 28, it seems like the entire country is celebrating LGBTQ+ Pride.
+With the 55th anniversary of the Stonewall Riots coming up on June 28, the LGBTQ+ community is happily celebrating Pride Month.
 But what happens on July 1, when all the rainbow logos and flags get put away for the year?
-Don't worry—we've got a list of incredible books by LGBTQ+ authors to keep you occupied all year long.
+Don’t worry—we’ve got a list of incredible books by LGBTQ+ authors to keep you occupied all year long.
 Like the queer community itself, this reading list is diverse and exciting, representing a wide variety of genres, time periods, and identities.
 Here are 26 great books to add to your bookshelf.

 Sarah Waters is the reigning queen of lesbian historical mysteries, and Fingersmith is her answer to Oliver Twist—only with more, well, twists.
 So-called “genre” stories rarely get recognized for major literary prizes, but Fingersmith not only won the Crime Writers Association’s 2002 Historical Dagger award, it was also shortlisted for the Man Booker Prize that year.